dl9lj/tuner/README.md

 # tuner
-remote controller for different antenna tuners
+remote control for different antenna tuners

 Yaesu FC-1000 / FC-800
 started with buying a Yaesu Automatic Antenna Tuner FC-1000 w/o control unit.
 I started with removing the existing controller and made a replacement with an atmega328p and 3 HC595 to control the 21 relays of the FC-1000.
 I loaded the arduino bootloader to the 328p to use arduino ide for programming.
 Tuner control via RS232 simple protocol.
 After that I have used wireless RF24 modules Rx (at the tuner) and Tx (at the pc laptop).
 I wrote a python script with slider and radio buttons.
 Best band settimgs were programmed to radio buttons of the script.
 Later I found out, that my FT-840 has a controller included and I only had to create a cable...